-- It has a very good effect on spinal column and nervous system.
+- It has a very good effect on the spinal column and nervous system.

 - The abdominal part gets toned-up with this pose.

-- One who regularly perform it, is always recharged and full of energy.
+- One who regularly performs it is always recharged and full of energy.

 - It is also good for those suffering from cervical disorders and back problems.